kodecocodes/i9t/multitasking/multitasking.markdown

 Here's a breakdown of the code:

-1. Ensure that this is an iPad (the photo picker should always be presented modally on the iPhone)
+1. Check that the app is running on an iPad; the photo picker should always be presented modally on the iPhone.
-2. Check that the split view controller is larger than 320 points (the size of the slide over / 33% view).
-If it is, you can return `.None` to keep the popover, otherwise return `.FullScreen` to do a modal presentation instead.
+2. Check that the split view controller is larger than 320 points — the size of the Slide Over / 33% view.
+If so, return `.None` to retain the popover, otherwise return `.FullScreen` for a modal presentation instead.

-Now that `LogsViewController` can be a delegate of the popover presentation controller, you can make it so.
+Now you can make `LogsViewController` a delegate of the popover presentation controller.

 Find the implementation of `presentImagePickerControllerWithSourceType(_:)`.
-You see that if the source type is `.PhotoLibrary`, the `UIImagePickerController` instance is presented as a popover.
-Update its implementation by adding `presenter?.delegate = self` as shown below:
+Read through the implementation and you'll see that when the source type is `.PhotoLibrary`, `UIImagePickerController` presents as a popover.
+Update the implementation by adding `presenter?.delegate = self` as shown below:

 ```swift
 func presentImagePickerControllerWithSourceType(sourceType: UIImagePickerControllerSourceType) {